Skip to main content

 Sleep Hygiene and Growth Hormone Peptide Efficacy

-Growth hormone peptide therapies, such as the combination of Ipamorelin and CJC-1295, are designed to stimulate the pituitary gland to release its own in a manner that mimics the body’s natural pulsatile rhythm.
+Growth hormone peptide therapies, such as the combination of Ipamorelin and CJC-1295, are designed to stimulate the pituitary gland to release its own growth hormone in a manner that mimics the body’s natural pulsatile rhythm.
 This rhythm is intrinsically tied to our circadian biology, with the largest and most significant GH pulse occurring during the first cycle of slow-wave sleep (SWS), or deep sleep.

 Lifestyle choices that disrupt sleep architecture directly interfere with the efficacy of these peptides.
 Exposure to blue light from screens before bed, inconsistent sleep schedules, or excessive caffeine intake can suppress melatonin production and delay the onset of SWS.
 When this happens, the therapeutic signal from the peptide arrives, but the pituitary’s environment is not optimized for a robust response.